• Skip to primary navigation

 Notes

 • Prep all the ingredients before stir-frying them.
-While the chicken is marinating in the sauce, you should chop and prepare all of your vegetables in advanced before you start throwing it together on the wok.
+While the chicken is marinating in the sauce, you should chop and prepare all of your vegetables in advance before you start throwing them together on the wok.
 This will make the stir fry process move seamlessly.

 • Use a wok and two wooden spoons to toss.
 Using a wok is the best appliance to have for all kinds of stir fry recipes.
 It has the width and depth that you need to toss all the ingredients together with ease.